daneroo/im-penrose/packages/document-site/dynamic-client/README.md

 ## 2018-11-18

-- Replace endpoint with time.qcic.n.imetrical.como (can also use fizzbuzzclock.n.imetrical.com)
+- Replace endpoint with fizzbuzzclock.n.imetrical.com (can also use time.qcic.n.imetrical.com)
 - Simpler Hook to use fetch directly: using now;s `swr`
 - Build time, now properly uses `useStaticQuery`
 - Test deploy to now